-You can use the train or special buses for getting to the Malaga Fair during the day or the night from diverse areas on the Costa del Sol, schedules of buses are extended during this period.
+You can use the train or special buses for getting to the Malaga Fair from diverse areas on the Costa del Sol.
+Schedules of buses are extended during this period.

 There are public bus services from Torremolinos, Benalmadena Costa, Alhaurin de la Torre, Rincon de la Victoria, Cartama, Casabermeja or Santa Rosalia.

-The subway might be useful also, it links many areas of Malaga and could be a deal if you are coming from somewhere close a subway station, just choose Puerta Blanca station for getting at walking distance from the fair.
+The subway might be useful also; it links many areas of Malaga and could be a deal for many.
+Just choose Puerta Blanca station for getting at walking distance from the Fair.

 Complicated?
-It might sound so for a first timer in Malaga, just remember:
+It might sound so for a first timer in Malaga but it is not, just remember: